 Hemmingsen conceived of the Guides when he was in college.
 He published a collection of them, each with a regional theme, and held them together with a statewide Master Guide.
 Hemmingsen’s understanding of the tourist industry made his “little blue books” an integral part of the Maine tourism business.
-When he went on to become a successful hotelier—he and his wife now own and operate the Belfast Bay Inn and Luxury Suites—Reade Brower, publisher of Rockland’s weekly newspapers The Free Press, The Courier-Gazette, The Camden Herald, The Republican Journal and co-owner of Downeast Dog News, added the titles to his publishing arm.
+When he went on to become a successful hotelier—he and his wife now own and operate a luxury inn in Bar Harbor — Reade Brower, owner of more than 30 newspapers in Maine and several niche magazines, added the titles to his publishing arm.

 In 2003, the title of the guides changed to travelMAINE and www.gotravelmaine.com was created.
-In 2007, Wendi Smith joined the team as Publisher and has since created new titles such as petMAINE.
-As we enter our 44th season, we now offer the states only award-winning Mobile Application (finditinme.com) and an exciting new responsive website to better serve both our customers and Maine tourists.
+In 2007, Wendi Smith joined the team as Publisher and has since created a new titles called petMAINE.
+As we enter our 46th season, we now offer an exciting new responsive website to better serve both our customers and Maine tourists.
 Our ever-popular print versions will continue to be available in a wide variety of locations in Maine, Canada and across the US.